 - Consider using a food processor to mix the ingredients, especially if your kitchen is warm.
 On the other hand, keeping the dough as cool as possible is essential during preparation.
 So, the less you handle the dough, the better.

 - Heavy cream is an essential ingredient.
-It has a high-fat content (36%-40%).
-Compare that to milk’s fat content of 3-4% for whole milk and 2% for low-fat.
-High fat is an essential ingredient of biscuits.
-So again, don’t substitute regular milk or half-n-half for the cream in these homemade biscuits.
+It has a high-fat content (36%–40%).
+Compare that to milk’s fat content of 3–4% for whole milk and 2% for low-fat milk.

 - A hot oven is essential for the best rise possible.
-Wait until your oven is to temperature before adding the 3 Ingredient biscuits.
+Wait until your oven is at room temperature before adding the pan of three-ingredient biscuits.

-Space biscuits 2 inches apart on the baking sheet.
-This allows the cut biscuits to cook evenly yet rise tall.
+Space the unbaked dough 2 inches apart on the baking sheet.
+This allows air to circulate around and between the dough, creating more rise!

-If you want the most luscious biscuits ever, brush the tops with melted butter after they come out of the oven.
-Brushing the butter on after baking lets the butter soaks into the baked biscuit, so you get a great buttery flavor in every bite.
+If you want the most luscious results ever, brush the tops with melted butter after they come out of the oven.
+It will melt into the bread, resulting in a buttery flavor in every bite.

 3 Ingredient Biscuits